 It has been known for a long time that boys are more often diagnosed with autism than girls.
 The reason for this were debated in the scientific community, with some arguing that this was the consequence of biases in social norms.
 By analyzing the genomes of hundreds of autistic persons and their family, we were able to show that males are more sensitive to genetic mutations linked to autism.
 In other words, females with the same mutations are less likely to have autistic symptoms than males.
 Why this is so is still unclear, but our results point out at a biological differences between males and females in the susceptibility to autism.

-This project was a collaboration with Sébastien Jacquemont from CHUV (now at ) and the lab of Evan Eichler in the University of Washington.
+This project was a collaboration with Sébastien Jacquemont from CHUV (now in Montreal ) and the lab of Evan Eichler in the University of Washington.
 For more details, you can read how the story was covered in The Economist or in La Recherche .